 Over the course of the project, juvenile arrest rates were reduced in Duarte and law enforcement clearance rates improved.
 Of the 160-youth surveyed who participated in project services, most reported feeling negative attitudes toward engaging in delinquency.
 These youth also indicated a low commitment to school, with positive responses to commitment-based items ranging from 53.7-59.3 percent and 33.8 percent of respondents stating they hated being in school.
-Less than 50 percent of youth surveyed indicated they neighbors. felt safe in their comr munitie s or that they felt they could trust their 1 4 1 P a a n e
+Less than 50 percent of youth surveyed

+indicated they felt safe e in the ir communities or that they felt they could trust their

+neighbors.

+1 1 4 P a a a e